top of page

 (it’s learning by doing)

-Note: 1 When you are curious why ‘birdwatchers’ are so abundant at the grasslands, yes even outnumbering birds itself, read our post What’s hip and happening at the grasslands.
+Note: 1 When you are curious why ‘birdwatchers’ are so abundant at the grasslands, yes even outnumbering birds itself, read our blog post What’s hip and happening at the grasslands.

 Remarkable is that the Jaldert Faber never spoke to anyone that Kors van Bennekom, or any other person (extremely doubtful if he had any clue who Kors van Bennekom was), had taken his picture.
-It was only in December 2017 that the bastard, his grandson, searched the web for an old black and white image of a Frisian farmer when suddenly this unknown portrait popped up.
+It was only in December 2017 that the bastard, his grandson, searched the web for an old black and white image of a Frisian farmer when suddenly this unknown portrait popped up on google.
 Another remarkable aspect of this picture is that Jaldert Faber didn't wear his cap.
-Our family has never seen him without it.
-We doubt even his wife.
-So, Kors van Bennekom must have had excellent communication skills with those sturdy Frisian countrymen at the grasslands.
+The bastard's family has never seen him without it.
+They doubt even his wife.

-Note 3 - The real pro in the egg-seeking-thing wouldn't say mantjse 'male' but âld instead for denoting a male peewit.
+Note 3 - The real pros in the egg-seeking-thing wouldn't say mantjse 'male' but âld instead for denoting a male peewit.
 Literally translated âld means 'old'.
 However, again like 'egg' the true noun -i.e. male- is being avoided.

 DEBESTE